 On your next shoot (paid or love project), write down every task you did to complete the job and how long each took you.

-It is hard to know what your competitors charge, I know, but your clients are most likely comparing your pricing with theirs and matching that to their perceived value.
+It is hard to know what your competitors charge, I know, but your clients are most likely comparing your photography pricing with theirs and matching that to their perceived value — yikes!

-At the end of the day, your work and style are what stands you apart from your competitors and if the client wants your work they will (hopefully) be open to trying to find ways to make it work where you both win.
+At the end of the day, your work and style are what sets you apart from your competitors.
+If the client wants your work they will (hopefully) be open to trying to find ways to make it work where you both win.

 I try not to focus on what others are offering.
 We all have different perceived values and overheads.
 We have different goals and different styles.